lyteword/chspurgeon-tod/volume-7/psalm-146.md

 **Verses 6-7.** The God of our hope is,

-1\.Creator.
+1\.
+Creator.

-2\.Truth keeper.
+2\.
+Truth keeper.

-3\.Vindicator.
+3\.
+Vindicator.

-4\.Provider.
+4\.
+Provider.

-5\.Deliverer.
+5\.
+Deliverer.

 **Verse 7.** (*last clause* ).—See "Spurgeon's Sermons", No. 484: "The Lord—the Liberator."

 **Verse 7.** The People's Rights.

-1\.Three rights of humanity.
+1\.
+Three rights of humanity.
 Justice, Bread, Freedom.

-2\.God's interventions in their behalf.
+2\.
+God's interventions in their behalf.
 Revolutions, Reforms, Regenerations.
 Christ's war with Satan.

-3\.The magnificent supply of the three blessings in Christ's kingdom.
+3\.
+The magnificent supply of the three blessings in Christ's kingdom.

-4\.The men who are fashioned and trained under this *regime.* — *W.B.H.*
+4\.
+The men who are fashioned and trained under this *regime.* — *W. B. H.*

 **Verse 8.** (*first clause* ).
 Spiritual blindness, its curse, cause, and cure.